ItsCOMMANDer/CottonOS/README.md

 ## cotton-init
 I dont know what else to write here, so ill explain how cotton-init will work.
 I am also sorta making it as i gol.
-While i have some idea on what i need to do and how i'll do it, the exacpt implementations (or ideas of them) dont exist yet
+While i have some idea on what i need to do and how i'll do it, the exact implementations (or ideas of them) dont exist yet

 cotton-init will be the init system of CottonOS.
 Why did i decide to make my own init system?
 Idk, for fun?